Cyber attacks could wreck world oil supply

 But the determination and stamina shown by hackers when they attack industrial systems and companies has now stepped up a gear, and there has been a surge in multi-pronged attacks to break into specific operation systems within producers, he said.

 "Cyber crime is a huge issue.
-It's not restricted to one company or another it's really broad and it is ongoing," said Dennis Painchaud, director of International Government Relations at Canada's Nexen Inc. "It is a very significant risk to our business."
+It's not restricted to one company or another it's really broad and it is ongoing," said Dennis Painchaud, director of International Government Relations at Canada's Nexen Inc NXY.TO.
+"It is a very significant risk to our business."

 "It's something that we have to stay on top of every day.
 It is a risk that is only going to grow and is probably one of the preeminent risks that we face today and will continue to face for some time."